MarineRoboticsGroup/SwarmRobot/README.md

 ### Environment Variables and Host Key Setup

-/opt/ros/melodic/env.sh needs to be edited to include specific environment variables on ~/.bashrc.
+To visualize the Nano and NUC's displays while controlling the robot, a few variables and exports need to be set up.
+The main variable file in /opt/ros/melodic/env.sh needs to be edited to include specific environment variables on ~/.bashrc.

 export ROS_IP=10.42.0.25
 export ROS_MASTER_URI=http://10.42.0.1:11311